hojungpark200/hojungpark/README.md

 ## 👋 About me

-I'm a Computer Science student at Simon Fraser University with a concentration in Cloud Computing.
-I am passionate about finding new and creative ways to automate and streamline software development processes and infrastructure operations.
+As a Computer Science student at Simon Fraser University, I am continuously seeking opportunities to expand my knowledge and hone my skills in the field of DevOps.
+I am passionate about automating and streamlining software development processes and infrastructure operations through innovative and creative solutions.
+I am excited to apply my skills and knowledge to contribute to the success of your organization.

 ## 🌱 I'm currently learning